StuartRiffle/ragtag-tiger/README.md

     --chat-log        it_still_hurts.txt                \
     --chat
 ```

+You can also set standard arguments in an environment variable called `RAGTAG_FLAGS`.
+They will be added to the end of every command.

 A more flexible way to manage complex configuration is to factor out groups of arguments into "response files".
 The rules there are:
 - **every argument must be on its own line**